dimitris-de/bdd-demo/README.md

 1. **Create CI Configuration**: Add a `.gitlab-ci.yml` file to your repository.
 2. **Install Dependencies**: Ensure that `behave` and other dependencies are installed in the CI environment.
-3. **Configure AWS Credentials**: Set up AWS credentials in GitLab CI/CD variables for accessing AWS services.
+3. **Configure AWS Credentials**: Set up AWS credentials in GitLab CI/CD variables.
 4. **Run Tests**: Configure the script to execute `behave` during the testing stage.
-5. **View Results**: Check the pipeline results in GitLab to see if tests pass or fail.
+5. **View Results**: Check the pipeline results in GitLab.

 ### Generating Test Reports

-You can generate JUnit XML reports with Behave and configure GitLab to display them.
+Generate JUnit XML reports with Behave and configure GitLab to display them.

 **Command:**